Your area Not set — showing everywhere

 Partial

-Mr. Edraos discussed an $8,000 land use change tax (LUCT) he was charged after clearing land and installing solar panels.
-He noted that the Board of Tax and Land Appeals (BTLA) ruled the tax was inappropriate because the town lacked proper current use maps.
-He expressed frustration over resulting interest charges, a tax lien, and damage to his credit score.
+Mr. Edraos shared his experience regarding a Land Use Change Tax (LUCT) of $8,000 that was issued after he cleared land and installed solar panels.
+He noted that the Board of Tax and Land Appeals (BTLA) ruled the tax inappropriate because the town lacked the necessary maps to compare the land's status.
+He expressed frustration over resulting interest charges, a tax lien, and negative impacts on his credit.
 Key concern

 Board response

-The Select Board agreed to look into the matter for Mr. Edraos.
-Harry Seidel also reviewed a map provided by the speaker.
+The Select Board agreed to look into the matter for him.
+Chairman Seidel reviewed a map provided by Mr. Edraos and noted the requirement for owners to file maps, while Mr. Edraos agreed to forward a new current use map.

-The board acknowledged the issue and agreed to investigate/look into it, but they did not immediately grant his specific requests to release the lien or remove the bill during the meeting.
+The board acknowledged the issue and agreed to investigate/look into it, but they did not immediately grant his specific requests to clear the lien or restore his credit during the meeting.

 Faith Minton